-Join Von Glitschka for an in-depth discussion in this video Using close-to-final comps, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Using close-to-final comps, part of Learning Logo Design.

 When it comes to communicating ideas with a client, I never show non design clients…my pencil sketches.
 I found that doing so simply exceeds most…peoples ability to see the potential in what a rough idea could eventually become.…And that runs the risk of limiting the creative exploration before it ever truly…begins so I wouldn't suggest you ever do that.…With larger agency projects it's acceptable to show pencil sketches because…you are dealing with creative people who have no problem visualizing potential from…rough thumbnail drawings.
 When it comes to presenting logo…directions to clients, non-agency clients specifically, I show what I call close to…final comps.
 All directions look like final art so as…to remove any possibility of the client not being able to bridge the gap between…my ideas and what the final form will look like when used.…